martinkearn/Web-Performance-and-Compatibility-Lab/Performance/Performance.md

 Please ensure you have completed both the [PC Setup](/PCSetup.md) and [Azure Setup](/AzureSetup.md) labs before continuing.

+For a quick version of this guide see [Performance Demo Script](Performance-DemoScript.md).

 ##Analyse with YSlow
 YSlow is a tool from Yahoo that analyses a site against Yahoo's own web performance rule set.
 YSlow is a well established industry benchmark for web site performance.